jllivermont/hotjar-task/README.md

-# Intro
-The goal of this project was to develop an embeddable survey widget and the full stack to support it.
-I chose to use a lot of frameworks and tools that I have been meaning to investigate personally while undertaking this task.
-While I've looked at Peewee, Falcon, AngularJS and Pusher briefly at various points in the past, I've never used them, so I figured that this was the perfect opportunity to do so.
-Also, even though I've supported Heroku environments in my work, I've never set up a Heroku project from scratch, so that was good as well.
-The whole project has presented me with the opportunity to not only show case my skill set and good work patterns, but also expand my own knowledge and tool belt.

 # Quickstart
 Here is an example of how a survey response can be created, queried, updated and completed using command line curl: